chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 To verify the test clients are discovered and the tests are running, you can use the SCOM console:

 Navigate to `Monitoring > Discovered Inventory` and change the type to `Citrix Logon Simulator Test`.
 You should see the test clients appear.
 Click on one to see its properties.
 There will also be an agent task available called `View Last Logon Result` that you can use to view the most recent test log.

+## Known Issues

+- SU-6389 - Internet Explorer sometimes uses 100% CPU on a single core after a run
+- SU-6384 - An exception where the browser fails to launch doesn't affect the health state in SCOM

 ## Need help?